FedericoPonzi/Horust/CONTRIBUTING.md

 If it's not the first time you run the command, it will just run `cargo X` inside the container.

-If you like to go for maximum ergonomics, run the following command (swapping `~/.bashrc` for `~/.zshrc` or wherever you keep your shell stuff):
+If you'd like to go for maximum ergonomics, run the following command (swapping `~/.bashrc` for `~/.zshrc` or wherever you keep your shell stuff):

 ```bash
 echo 'dargo(){ make dargo COMMAND=$1}' >> ~/.bashrc